koalalorenzo/blog.setale.me/_posts/2018-01-07-Go-Tests-multistage-docker-builds-pipeline.markdown

 compare it with the previous one ...

 *If your heart is accelerating... it is normal, you might be excited...*
-*but get checked just in case, I am not a doctor.*
+*but get checked just in case, I am not a doctor and you are not a developer.*
 *Hopefully it is extreme COD over container sizes and not an heart attack*

-## Working with a pipeline
 Ok, now we got it.
 We have a container!
 It is much smaller, it doesn’t include unnecessary stuff like source code or dependencies.

-Now how can I use it?
+## Working with a pipeline
 Using this in a pipeline is the best example to understand the benefit of this approach.
 Let’s suppose that we have a dependency like MongoDB, Redis or other components... *whatever*!
 How do we run these tests in the pipeline?